-- $\underline{1}/$ As defined in annex 7 of the Consolidated Resolution of the Construction of Vehicles (R.E.3) (TRANS/WP.29/78/Rev.1/Amend.2) - 2.5. "unladen mass" means the mass of the vehicle in running order, unoccupied and unladen but complete with fuel, coolant, lubricants, tools and a spare wheel (if provided as standard equipment by the vehicle manufacturer); - 2.6. "tank" means the tank(s) designed to contain the liquid fuel, as defined in paragraph 2.8., used primarily for the propulsion of the vehicle excluding its accessories [filler pipe (if it is a separate element), filler hole, cap, gauge, connections to the engine or to compensate interior excess pressure, etc.]; - 2.7. "capacity of the fuel tank" means the fuel-tank capacity as specified by the manufacturer; and - 2.8. "liquid fuel" means a fuel which is liquid in normal conditions of temperature and pressure. - 3.
-APPLICATION FOR APPROVAL - 3.1.
-The application for approval of a vehicle type to a part of this Regulation shall be submitted by the vehicle manufacturer or by his duly accredited representative. - 3.2.
-It shall be accompanied by the under mentioned documents in triplicate and by the following particulars: - 3.2.1. a detailed description of the vehicle type with respect to the items specified in paragraph 2.2. above.
-The numbers and/or symbols identifying the engine type and the vehicle type must be specified; - 3.2.2. drawing(s) showing the characteristics of the fuel tank and specifying the material from which it is made; - 3.2.3. a diagram of the entire fuel feed systems, showing the site of each component on the vehicle; and - 3.2.4. for application pursuant to Part II of this Regulation, a diagram of the electrical installation showing its siting and its mode of attachment to the vehicle. - 3.3.
-The following must be submitted to the technical service responsible for conducting the type-approval tests: - 3.3.1.
-A vehicle representative of the vehicle type to be approved or the parts of the vehicle which the technical service deems necessary for approval tests; - 3.3.2.
-In the case of a vehicle equipped with a tank made of a plastic material: seven additional tanks, with their accessories; - 3.3.3.
-In the case of a vehicle equipped with a tank made of another material: two additional tanks, with their accessories.
+- 1. SCOPE - This Regulation applies to: - 1.1.
+PART I: the approval of vehicles of categories M, N and O $\underline{1}/$ with regard to the tank(s) for liquid fuel. - 1.2.
+PART II: the approval of vehicles of categories M1 fitted with tank(s) for liquid fuel which have been approved to Part I of this Regulation with regard to the prevention of fire risks in the event of a frontal and/or lateral and/or rear collision.
+Part II shall be applied at the request of the manufacturer. - 1.3.
+At the request of the manufacturer, vehicles other than those above mentioned in paragraph 1.2. may be approved under this Regulation. - 2.
+APPLICATION FOR APPROVAL - 2.1.
+The application for approval of a vehicle type to a part of this Regulation shall be submitted by the vehicle manufacturer or by his duly accredited representative. - 2.2.
+It shall be accompanied by the undermentioned documents in triplicate and by the following particulars: - 2.2.1. a detailed description of the vehicle type with respect to the items specified in paragraph 4.2. and/or 7.2.
+The numbers and/or symbols identifying the engine type and the vehicle type must be specified; - 2.2.2. drawing(s) showing the characteristics of the fuel tank and specifying the material from which it is made; - 2.2.3. a diagram of the entire fuel feed systems, showing the site of each component on the vehicle; and - 2.2.4. for application pursuant to Part II of this Regulation, a diagram of the electrical installation showing its siting and its mode of attachment to the vehicle. - 2.3.
+The following must be submitted to the technical service responsible for conducting the type-approval tests: - 2.3.1.
+A vehicle representative of the vehicle type to be approved or the parts of the vehicle which the technical service deems necessary for approval tests; - 2.3.2.
+In the case of a vehicle equipped with a tank made of a plastic material: seven additional tanks, with their accessories;